Galajda/groete-wereld/README.md

 # groete-wereld
-My first GitHub repository.
-Follows the tutorial.
+This is my first GitHub repository.
+I am following the tutorial.